bcmichael/RNMR-Docs/docs/command/full_command.md

 Note that if neither /FLT nor /INT is specified `CATSYM` will list both, which is the same behavior as if both are specified.
 ## CATTBL
-List catalog of user name tables
+List catalog of name tables

-Category: Lists
+Category: Table

 Format: `CATTBL` tbl first last